 My ideal day in Chacahua is spent doing nothing.
 Waking up for sunrise, going for a long walk before it gets unbearably hot, and then having breakfast while reading a book were my ideal mornings.
 During the peak hours of the day, going for a swim was essential, whether it was in the vast ocean or the sparkling turquoise waters of the laguna.
 As sunset approached, I’d either rent a surf board or work my way over to one of the many stunning sunset spots in Chacahua.

 If I didn’t go surfing, I’d catch a 10 peso boat to the other island where the lighthouse is.
 I’d make the quick hike up to the lighthouse for some of the most stunning panoramic views you’ll find in Mexico.
 If I wasn’t feeling up to that, I’d head down to the other beach where you get an unobstructed view of sunset, and even fewer people than on the main beach.
 At night, there’s not much to do besides have dinner and turn in pretty early.
 At least once, you should do that bioluminescent plankton tour.
-For 100 pesos ($5), it was one of the most unforgettable experiences you can have.
+For 100 pesos ($5), it is one of the most unforgettable experiences you can have.

 Surf in Chacahua

 Chacahua is one of the best places to learn how to surf.
 The waves are frequent, although nowhere near as overwhelming as the ones at Zicatela.
 Make sure to check the surf forecast for Chacahua to get an idea of what the waves are like when you visit.
 If you didn’t bring your own board, you can rent a surfboard for 250 pesos for a 24-hour period from Chacahua Surf Camp.
 This was the best deal I found on the entire island.
 You can find Chacahua Surf Camp past the restaurant strip on the beach, just past Terra Tipi and before Lia del Mar.

 Hike Up to the Lighthouse (El Faro) for Sunset